CIS9590DealFinder/DealFinder/README.md

 > bash inteloneapi.sh

 This code has to be inputted into a ssh terminal such as Git Bash.
-The code will download the shell script will submit jobs to a queue for execution on compute nodes.
-This way, we can run the code efficiently.
-Without splitting the jobs into compute nodes, the scripts will be too resource intensive to run.
+The code will download the shell script and executes it by submit jobs to a queue for execution.
+By taking advantage of Intel OneAPI and hetergoenous computing, the code was able to run efficiently.
+Without splitting the jobs into compute nodes, the scripts would have been too resource intensive to run.